-The second, Raymond Williams and ‘World Literature’, is a continuation of my engagement with Williams’s work.
-It reads Williams’s late work in particular – from the 1970s onwards – as a complement and challenge to prevailing materialist approaches to ‘world literature.’
-I argue that his writings on Wales, nationalism, modernism, the classics, writing and orality, not to mention his cultural materialist methodology more generally, offer a powerful anti-imperial conception of literacy and a novel understanding of universality, intellectuality, and education.
-I have offered a first version of these reflections in an article to appear in an edited volume (2021) celebrating the centenary of Williams’s birth.
+I have also continued my engagement with Raymond Williams’s work.
+I read Williams’s late work in particular – from the 1970s onwards – as a complement and challenge to prevailing materialist approaches to ‘world literature.’
+In a recent article, I argued that his writings on Wales, nationalism, modernism, the classics, writing and orality, not to mention his cultural materialist methodology more generally, offer a powerful anti-imperial conception of literacy and a novel understanding of universality, intellectuality, and education.
 For 2022, I have been invited to edit a special issue of the journal Key Words, the topic for which will be ‘Raymond Williams and “World Literature.”’

 I completed my B.A. in English Literature at the University of Cardiff, during which I worked for one year as an assistant d'anglais at a lycée in Orléans (France).
 Following my undergraduate studies, I returned to France to work as a lecteur d'anglais for one year at Université Nancy 2 and Sciences Po.
 From 2008-2010, I undertook a two-year Research M.A. in Literary Studies at the Universiteit van Amsterdam.
 I was subsequently awarded a scholarship to pursue a Ph.D. at the International Graduate Centre for the Study of Culture at Justus-Liebig-Universität Gießen (Germany).
 Following my Ph.D., I worked for two years as a wissenschaftlicher Mitarbeiter, and 6 months as a Temporary Professor, in the English department at Gießen.
 From 2016-18, I was a Leverhulme Postdoctoral Fellow in the Centre for World Literatures at the University of Leeds, working as part of a Leverhulme project entitled “Traumatic Pasts, Cosmopolitanism, and Nation-Building in Contemporary World Literature.”
 In summer 2018, I was appointed Assistant Professor of World Literatures at Durham.